AJRenold/WebArchProject/README.md

   /logs - server and cookie logs from the web server /mrjob - Map Reduce jobs to analyze server logs /static/css - JavaScript and CSS files
-  /templates - html templates used by Flask
+  /templates - html templates used by Flask web server